 Technically, Meg Belsito is a new face in a new position as a new year begins for the Milford Public Schools.

-Her position, director of special education, was created over the summer after the departure of former Assistant Superintendent Barbara J. Cataldo.
+Her position, , was created over the summer after the departure of former Assistant Superintendent Barbara J. Cataldo.

 But Belsito is hardly a stranger to Milford's schools or the specific challenges facing the special education department.